- Transfer Credit

 The independent research courses are just that: you and your mentor agree on when to meet, and how to spend your time during the project.

 In the fall and winter terms there will be large-group meetings on topics such as writing and statistics.
-The meetings are offered on a voluntary basis to assist you as you complete your project.
+The meetings are mandatory to assist you as you complete your project.
 Please consult the Honors M+Box website for a list of meeting times.

 Completing an honors research project requires a commitment of at least two terms working in an independent study format with a faculty mentor.
 You must apply for, and be accepted into, the honors program before enrolling in the Senior Honors Research sequence.
 Honors program participants have the opportunity to meet with the Honors Program Director several times during the fall and winter terms to receive ongoing assistance and support for their research project.